nicolerizzo22/nicolerizzo22/README.md

 Currently I am on a data-driven journey to sharpen skills I've had for years plus add new capabilities to my arsenal.

-This developer world is very fun - and challenging, which I love.
+This developer world is very fun .... and challenging, which I love!

 Skills: Excel, SQL, Power BI, Python & Tableau...more to come

 - 🔭 I’m currently working on creating a website to showcase some Portofolio Projects
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently studying for the PL-300 exam
 - 🤔 I’m looking for help with landing an awesome Data Analyst job!
 - 📫 How to reach me: rizzonicole222@gmail.com
 - 😄 Pronouns: she/her